Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints: Monge-Kantorovich transport through tolls

+Thus, $rt_f\geq 1$ is a necessary condition\footnote{\blue The case $rt_f=1$ is only feasible in the non-generic situation where $\max {\rm Support}(\mu)=0=\min {\rm Support}(\nu)$.
+In general, when e.g., $\max {\rm Supp}(\mu)<0$, the ``rightmost'' mass on the support of $\mu$ must be transported with infinite velocity so as to allow $\sigma(t)=1/t_f$ over $[0,t_f]$ for the total mass to have enough time to be transported through.
+Such limiting cases are non-physical, leading to diverging transportation cost, and thereby excluded.}.} The space of admissible measures $\pi$ in Problem \ref{prob:problem1}, i.e.,

-is non-empty.
-It is also compact as every sequence of measure $(\pi_n)_n$ with $\pi_n\in \Pi$, is tight.
-Then, as the cost function (integrand in \eqref{eq:costProblem1}) is lower semi-continuous, we have existence of a minimizer.
-To see that $\Pi$ is non-empty we postulate a uniform distribution on the crossing times, $u=(1/t_f)dt$, and couplings $\tilde\pi_{xt},\tilde\pi_{ty}$ that are consistent with the marginals $(\mu,u)$ and $(u,\nu)$, respectively.
-Then, an element $\tilde \pi\in\Pi$ is guaranteed to exist by the gluing lemma \cite[page 23]{villani2009optimal}. \end{proof}
+is non-empty. {\blue It is also compact for the weak topology as it is tight and closed for the narrow convergence.
+Indeed, the set of coupling measures between a finite number of probability measures is tight \cite[Theorem 1.4]{santambrogio2015optimal}, and each of the three constraints in $\Pi$ is closed for the narrow convergence.
+Then, as the cost function (integrand in \eqref{eq:costProblem1}) is lower semi-continuous, we have the existence of a minimizer.
+To see that $\Pi$ is non-empty, we postulate a uniform distribution on the crossing times, $u=(1/t_f)dt$, and couplings $\tilde\pi_{xt},\tilde\pi_{ty}$ that are consistent with the marginals $(\mu,u)$ and $(u,\nu)$, respectively.
+Then, the existence of an element $\tilde \pi\in\Pi$ with marginals